pearcej/cppds/_sources/Introduction/ObjectOrientedProgrammingDefiningClasses.rst

 Since we are using classes to create abstract data types, we should probably discuss the meaning of the word "abstract" in this context.
-**Abstraction** in object-oriented programming requires you to focus only the desired properties and behaviors of the objects and discard what is unimportant or irrelevant.
+**Abstraction** in object-oriented programming requires you to focus only on the desired properties and behaviors of the objects and discard what is unimportant or irrelevant.
 Hence, if we do not need to think about the "parts of a whole" metaphor, then we will not include it in the class.
 If that metaphor